munificent/craftinginterpreters/book/parsing-expressions.md

 </tbody>
 </table>

-How do we <span name="massage">stuff</span> that into our context-free grammar?
+How do we <span name="massage">stuff these restrictions</span> into our context-free grammar?
 Right now, when we have an expression that contains subexpressions, like a binary operator, we allow *any* expression in there:

 <aside name="massage">